Let’s say you’re learning how to paint. When you look at the famous paintings at the museum, you might start asking yourself:

 Take a deep breath now.
 Can you imagine all the great things you will accomplish after you become a developer?
 The world is big enough for your ambitions, keep going!

 I hope you’re feeling a bit more relaxed and inspired!
-Feel free to bookmark this post for these days when you need some inspiration again ✨.
+Feel free to bookmark this post for these days when you need some inspiration again, and share it with your friends ✨.